 - Often machine washable

-- Fiber quality matters — premium down-alternative pillows often use microfibers with a lower denier rating, which creates a softer, more cloud-like feel similar to real down.
+Fiber quality matters.
+Premium down-alternative pillows often use ultra-fine microfiber clusters with a lower denier rating.
+Lower denier fibers are thinner, lighter, and more flexible, which allows smoother loft recovery and a softer, more “cloud-like” feel similar to natural down.

-Many luxury hotels rely on high-quality down-alternative pillows, as explained in our article: What pillows do Hotels use
+Many hotels rely on high-quality down-alternative pillows for broad comfort appeal.
+Learn more in our guide: What pillows do hotels use.

 6. Buckwheat & Kapok